apache/datafusion/docs/source/user-guide/sql/data_types.md

 execution.
 The SQL types from [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs/blob/main/src/ast/data_type.rs#L27) are mapped to [Arrow data types](https://docs.rs/arrow/latest/arrow/datatypes/enum.DataType.html) according to the following table.
+This mapping occurs when defining the schema in a `CREATE EXTERNAL TABLE` command or when performing a SQL `CAST` operation.

 ## Character Types